thomasclarke1969/documentation/platform/platform-api/retrieve-a-conversation.md

 ```

-Use the following endpoint to request a particular Conversation that a User is a member of.
+Use the following endpoint to request a specific Conversation for a user.

 ```request
 GET /apps/:app_uuid/users/:user_id/conversations/:conversation_uuid